Silver Line (MBTA)

-The Silver Line is a system of bus routes in Boston and Chelsea, Massachusetts, operated by the Massachusetts Bay Transportation Authority (MBTA).
+The Silver Line is a bus route system in Boston and Chelsea, Massachusetts, operated by the Massachusetts Bay Transportation Authority (MBTA).
 It is operated as part of the MBTA bus system, but branded as bus rapid transit (BRT) as part of the MBTA subway system.
 Six routes are operated as part of two disconnected corridors.
 As of 2023, weekday ridership on the Silver Line was 27,000.